Child Accident Claims: A Guide to Compensation

 For child accident claims, your child will be able to recover general damages, which is the pain, suffering, and loss of amenity due to their injury.
 If the injury is serious or life-changing, they may also be able to recover the costs of any future treatment, care and loss of earning they may sustain as the result of their accident.

-The amount of general damages awarded to your child will depend on the type of injury they sustain, including the severity of the injury, the amount of time it will take to recover, and the impact in which the injury has had on your child’s life, for example, if they have had to give up playing a specific sport due to the injury.
+The amount of compensation/ general damages awarded to your child will depend on the type of injury they sustain, including the severity of the injury, the amount of time it will take to recover, and the impact in which the injury has had on your child’s life, for example, if they have had to give up playing a specific sport due to the injury, or if they required substantial amounts of time off school or college.

 More severe injuries which take a long time to recover from will attract higher awards than those which may be classed as minor injuries.